You are here

 Keywords: Early Childhood Initiatives, Early Education, Educational Investments

-Citation: Helen Ladd, Clara G. Muschkin, Kenneth A. Dodge (2015).
+Citation: Helen Ladd, Clara Muschkin, Kenneth A. Dodge (2015).
 From Birth to School: Early Childhood Initiatives and Third-Grade Outcomes in North Carolina.
 CALDER Working Paper No. 134

 You May Also Be Interested In